Banks, building societies, broker-dealers and CCPs run liquidity risk as part of their provision of critical financial services to the real economy.

-Within certain bounds, liquidity risk is a standard feature of banking, and responsibility for managing normal day-to-day fluctuations falls to banks themselves, through a combination of holding some of their assets in liquid form, and seeking where possible to lengthen the maturity of their liabilities.
-But it is inefficient for banks to have to self-insure against extreme liquidity risks by holding excessively large stocks of safe liquid assets, or to have to undertake costly 'fire sales' of assets or sharp reductions in lending if such risks crystallise.
+Within certain bounds, liquidity risk is a standard feature of financial markets, and responsibility for managing normal day-to-day fluctuations falls to SMF participants themselves, through a combination of holding some of their assets in liquid form, and seeking where possible to lengthen the maturity of their liabilities.
+But it is inefficient for institutions to have to self-insure against extreme liquidity risks by holding excessively large stocks of safe liquid assets, or to have to undertake costly 'fire sales' of assets or sharp reductions in lending if such risks crystallise.

 In such circumstances, central banks are well placed, as the monopoly suppliers of the most liquid means of payment — banknotes and central bank reserves — to act as backstop providers of liquidity to solvent banks: so-called 'liquidity insurance'.